The liver breaks down most of the alcohol you drink so that it can be removed from the body.

 If you have significant liver scarring or cirrhosis, do not drink alcohol.

-Things that reduce the impact of liver disease include:
+Reduce the effects of liver disease by:

-- maintaining a healthy weight
+- keeping a healthy weight

-- not smoking
+- not smoking - get help to quit

 - getting regular, adequate exercise